seoha-kim/Sync-NeRF/README.md

 PYTHONPATH='.' python plenoxels/main.py --config-path path/to/config.py
 ```

-After completing model training, you can perform evaluation using the --validate-only or --rendering-only flags.
 We also propose a method for optimizing time offsets during test time.
 You can execute this test-time optimization using the following command:
 ```
-PYTHONPATH='.' python plenoxels/main.py --config-path path/to/config.py --log-dir path/to/logfolder --valid-only --test_optim
+PYTHONPATH='.' python plenoxels/main.py --config-path path/to/config.py --log-dir path/to/logfolder --test-optim
 ```

+After completing model training, you can perform evaluation using the --validate-only or --rendering-only flags.